EU malcontents voice anger at climate summit

 An EU court has also called for daily fines of €1.5m on Poland for non-implementation of its injunctions.

-But Morawiecki told press in Glasgow: "In order for Poland to be able to participate in a comparable way as other countries in the achievement of ambitious climate goals, we must be provided with appropriate funds".
+But Morawiecki told press in the margins in Glasgow: "In order for Poland to be able to participate in a comparable way as other countries in the achievement of ambitious climate goals, we must be provided with appropriate funds".

-"There can be no blackmail from other elements of European policy, because any attempt to take away funds ... will mean that political blackmail from Brussels dominates over the achievement of climate goals," he also said.
+"There can be no blackmail from other elements of European policy, because any attempt to take away funds ... will mean that political blackmail from Brussels dominates over the achievement of climate goals," he also said on the summit's symbolic first day.

-The first day of the COP26 event, which brought together more than 100 world leaders, agreed to halt deforestation by 2030.
+The COP26 event, which brought together more than 100 world leaders, agreed to halt deforestation by 2030.

-But more at issue will be national pledges to cut emissions in order to keep the world from warming by no more than 1.5 degrees Celsius.
+But more at issue in its coming days will be national pledges to cut carbon emissions to keep the world from warming by no more than 1.5 degrees Celsius.

 "It's time to say: enough.
 Enough of brutalising biodiversity.
 Enough of killing ourselves with carbon.
 Enough of treating nature like a toilet," UN secretary general António Guterres said.